dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 You may want to run another rule or a script.
 The ruleManager is not a standard JSR223 variable, but the Java223 automation bundle can nonetheless inject it.
 First, inject the ruleManager in your script, then use it with the runNow method and the UID of the rule.

-Tip : The ruleManager is already declared as a field in the Java223Script helper class that you can inherit.
+Tip: The ruleManager is already declared as a field in the Java223Script helper class that you can inherit.

 ```java
 import java.util.Map;